taptipalit/taptipalit.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
+scholar:
+  sort_by: year
+  order: descending  # can be either "ascending" or "descending"
 social: true  # includes social icons at the bottom of the page
 ---